pyca/cryptography/docs/x509/verification.rst

     .. method:: build_server_verifier(subject)

-        Builds a server verifier from this builder.
+        Builds a verifier for verifying server certificates.

         :param subject: An optional :class:`Subject` to use in the policy